xcs400/KicadlibBrowser3D/README.md

 # KicadlibBrowser3D
 Online kicad lib browser for footprints and 3D models.

-Can be tested here : https://xcs400.github.io/KicadlibBrowser3D/
+This is an unfinished work but it can be tested here : https://xcs400.github.io/KicadlibBrowser3D/

-The models and footprint are rendered using threejs.
+The models and footprint are rendered using threejs/webgl.

 todo:
  -fix bugs (mainly in the .kicad_mod parser)